51WORLD Becomes NVIDIA's Global L4 Simulation Partner to Accelerate Reasoning-Based Autonomous Driving Development!

 News provided by51WORLD

-SAN JOSE, Calif., March 16, 2026 /PRNewswire/ -- At the NVIDIA GTC Conference held on March 16, NVIDIA announced a deep integration between its Omniverse NuRec and 51WORLD's SimOne.
+HONG KONG, March 17, 2026 /PRNewswire/ -- At the NVIDIA GTC Conference held on March 16, NVIDIA announced a deep integration between its Omniverse NuRec and 51WORLD's SimOne.
 Leveraging neural rendering technology, this collaboration successfully solves the industry pain point where real-world collected scenario data is non-interactive.
 This breakthrough will accelerate the development of reasoning-based autonomous driving systems, such as VLA and World Models, empowering global L4 automotive partners.

 It is reported that 51WORLD has achieved a 53.5% market share in China's L3+ simulation sector.
 This partnership will further solidify 51WORLD's core position in the global Physical AI arena.